sfmanuel/documentation/Flow script API.md

 class Cloudomation(object):
+    """
+    The Cloudomation object is what every flow script handler function gets passed as first argument.
+    The object provides functions to interact with cloudomation, like reading settings or creating child executions.
+    """

     def __init__(self, channel, execution_id):
         self._channel = channel
         self.execution_id = execution_id

     def _get_loc(self):
+        """
+        Internal function to read the function call which resulted in a call to cloudomation.
+        """
         stack = traceback.extract_stack()
         last_lineno = None
         loc_lineno = None